ibrahem98k/weather-app/README.md

 # Weather App

-A beautiful weather application built with Svelte and Tailwind CSS, inspired by Apple Weather.
+A beautiful weather application built with Svelte and Tailwind CSS, and Gsap, inspired by Apple Weather app.
 Uses the Open-Meteo API for weather data.

 ## Features